Blog » Scuba Diving Articles » Dive Theory » Why Do Divers Use Helium?

 Why Do Divers Use Helium?

-Divers use helium for three reasons, all of which have a profound benefit to diving safety.
+Divers use helium for three reasons, all of which profoundly benefit diving safety.
 Breathing mixtures in scuba diving that contain helium are commonly referred to as “trimix”.

 What is trimix?